 Course Limitations: You may have more than one major listed on your transcript, but no more than 54 semester hours in any one discipline, nor more than 78 semester hours in any two disciplines submitted for graduation.
 Due to the interdisciplinary nature of the Business department, however, a Business major taking the 12 semester hour internship course (MBE 416) may have no more than 60 semester hours in MBE courses, nor more than 78 semester hours in any two disciplines submitted for graduation.
-A student who wishes to take more than 54 semester hours in any two disciplines will have to take additional hours beyond the 120 semester hours required for graduation.
+A student who wishes to take more than 54 semester hours in one discipline or 78 semester hours in any two disciplines will have to take additional hours beyond the 120 semester hours required for graduation.